MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 The following code connects transcript storage pointer `_myTranscripts` to your new Azure blob transcript storage account.
 To create this link with a new container name, \<your-blob-transcript-container-name>, creates a new container within Blob storage to hold your transcript files.

+> [!NOTE]
+> As of version 4.10, `Microsoft.Bot.Builder.Azure.AzureBlobStorage` and `Microsoft.Bot.Builder.Azure.BlobsTranscriptStore` are deprecated.
+Use the new `Microsoft.Bot.Builder.Azure.Blobs.BlobsTranscriptStore` and `Microsoft.Bot.Builder.Azure.Blobs.BlobsTranscriptStore` in place of these, respectively.

 **echoBot.cs**

 ```csharp